 Things to consider.
 An important prerequisite of statistical forecasting accuracy is stability.
 We assume that history repeats itself: Situations that occurred two or three years ago will reoccur.
 Which is far from being true.
 Flawless in an ideal world, statistical methods often fail to foresee illogical alterations in customer preferences or predict when market saturation will occur.

 A statistical forecasting software dashboard.
 Source: StreamlineBest fit.
 All in all, automated statistical forecasting offers a satisfying level of accuracy for:

 - mid- to long-term planning,

 - well-established products, that enjoy stable demand, and

 - predicting total demand rather than sales of separate stock-keeping units (SKUs).

 Data sources.
 Built upon statistical models, machine learning utilizes additional internal and external sources of information to make more accurate, data-driven predictions.
 ML engines can work with both structured and unstructured data including

-Why to use it.
-Machine learning applies complex mathematical algorithms to automatically recognize patterns, capture demand signals and spot complicated relationships in large datasets.
+Data sources for demand forecasting with machine learning.
+Source: IBF (Institute of Business Forecasting and Planning ).Why use it.
+Machine learning applies complex mathematical algorithms to automatically recognize patterns, capture demand signals, and spot complicated relationships in large datasets.
 Apart from analyzing huge volumes of information, smart systems continuously retrain models, adapting them to changing conditions thus addressing volatility.
 These capabilities enable ML-based software to produce more accurate and reliable forecasts in complex scenarios.